+Control theory defines many types of control algorithm, and each has a certain complexity and purpose.
+Which one to use will depend on your control system.
 The most common control algorithm out there is the proportional-integral-derivative (PID) control.
 If you’ve never heard of it, don’t worry; we’ll review it in this article.
-Then if you want to learn more, we also have an entire article about PID controllers.

-But before we talk about the different control algorithms, let’s back up to a pertinent question:
+But before we talk about the different types of control algorithms, let’s clarify the basics.

 What is a control algorithm?